novemberborn/novemberborn.net/content/consulting.md

 *Please, no recruitment companies.*

 Initial Commit Ltd is a registered company in England and Wales, no: 10125255.
-Its registered office is 71-75 Shelton Street, Covent Garden, London WC2H 9JQ.
+Its registered office address is First Floor, Telecom House, 125-135 Preston Road, Brighton, England, BN1 6AF